sukoneck/sudoswap-support/faq.md

 5. Your partner accepted the swap.

 So, since the swap cannot be fulfilled (due to step #3), the swap transaction will fail.

+## Do I have to approve all of my assets?
+Yes.
+If you're swapping multiple items you need to approve each of them.
+There is unfortunately no way around this.